-The Allard School of Law is proud to have one of the highest enrollment numbers of Indigenous law students in Canada.
+We are proud to have one of the highest enrollment numbers of Indigenous law students in Canada.
 Since 1975, hundreds of Indigenous students have graduated from the law school.
 Many of these graduates are now leaders who have helped to redefine Indigenous legal issues in Canada.
-Our alumni include Jody Wilson-Raybould, former Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; The Hon.
-Steven Point, former Lieutenant Governor of British Columbia; and Grand Chief Ed John of the First Nations Summit.
-Many more Indigenous Legal Studies Program alumni are lawyers, judges, politicians, negotiators, advocates, educators and community leaders in British Columbia and around the world.
+Our alumni include Jody Wilson-Raybould, former Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; and The Honourable Steven Point, former Lieutenant Governor of British Columbia and recently appointed Chancellor of UBC.

-With strong support from faculty members, staff, and students associated with Indigenous Legal Studies; the Allard School of Law recruits and supports Indigenous law students, offers courses in Aboriginal and Indigenous law, conducts research often in partnership with Indigenous peoples and nations, provides legal assistance to Indigenous peoples through its clinic in the Downtown Eastside, and generally fosters a greater understanding of the place of Indigenous peoples in Canadian society and abroad.
+With strong support from faculty members, staff, and students associated with Indigenous Legal Studies, the Allard School of Law recruits and supports Indigenous law students, offers courses in Aboriginal and Indigenous law, conducts research often in partnership with Indigenous peoples and nations, provides legal assistance to Indigenous peoples through the Indigenous Community Legal Clinic in the Downtown Eastside, and generally fosters a greater understanding of the place of Indigenous peoples in Canadian society and abroad.

 Provides JD students an opportunity to be recognized for concentrating studies on courses related to Indigenous legal issues.

 Students gain valuable insights by being coached by practicing lawyers and experiencing multi party consensus based negotiations on Indigenous legal issues with teams from across Canada.